Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppWithBroker/AppCreationScripts/README_STEPS.md

 ---
 page_type: sample
-services: ms-identity
-client: MAUI (iOS, Android, UWP)
-service:
-level: 200
+name: A .NET MAUI MAUI using MSAL.NET and a broker to acquire an access token and call Microsoft Graph API
+description: A .NET MAUI app using MSAL.NET to sign-in users using a broker and acquiring a token to call Microsoft Graph Api
-languages:
+- languages:
     -  csharp
 products:
     - maui
     - azure-active-directory
-platform: MAUI
-endpoint: AAD v2.0
 urlFragment: active-directory-xamarin-native-v2
-name: A .NET MAUI MAUI using MSAL.NET and a broker to acquire an access token and call Microsoft Graph API
-description: A .NET MAUI app using MSAL.NET to sign-in users using a broker and acquiring a token to call Microsoft Graph Api
+extensions:
+- services: ms-identity
+- platform: MAUI
+- endpoint: AAD v2.0
+- level: 200
+- client: MAUI (iOS, Android, UWP)
+- service:
 ---

 # A .NET MAUI MAUI using MSAL.NET and a broker to acquire an access token and call Microsoft Graph API